-As at December 31, 2017, the Partnership signed a loan agreement with the General Partner's parent company for an amount of \$300,000.
-This loan was bearing interest at 8% per annum calculated quarterly in arrears and is repayable on demand.
-As of December 31, 2017, the interest accrued was \$24,000 and was included in the trade and other payables.
-The loan principal and interest of \$15,000 were settled in January 2018 and the balance as of December 31, 2018 was \$nil principal and \$9,000 interest payable, included in trade and other payables.
+As at December 31, 2017, the Partnership had a loan payable to a related party company controlled by General Partner's parent company for an amount of \$80,000.
+This loan bears interest at 8% per annum calculated quarterly in arrears and is repayable on demand.
+In January 2018 the loan principal and interest were repaid in full.